2006 Democratic Republic of the Congo general election: President

-On October 29, the South African Broadcasting Corporation (which a day earlier had condemned police violence against its correspondent) reported that despite delays in the Kinshasa area, caused by heavy rains, voting was "running smoothly in most other parts of the DRC."
+On 29 October, the South African Broadcasting Corporation (which a day earlier had condemned police violence against its correspondent) reported that despite delays in the Kinshasa area, caused by heavy rains, voting was "running smoothly in most other parts of the DRC."
 The African Union hailed "the smooth conduct" of the election and appealed for calm as vote counting began.
 Carter Center chief observer, former Canadian Prime Minister Joe Clark, stated that "attempted manipulation of the electoral process, while very serious in a few cases, appear at this point to be isolated and unlikely to affect the overall success of the vote."

 During the first day of voting, violent clashes in the Equateur province resulted in two fatalities.
 MONUC stated later in the day that "the situation has returned to calm and voting operations are taking place normally throughout Equateur."
 Additional reports of clashes remained unconfirmed, but these appeared to have been limited to Equateur.
-On October 30, as vote counting began, MONUC reported that a soldier killed two poll workers in the town of Fataki, Ituri Province, resulting in riots which led to the destruction of 43 polling stations.
+On 30 October, as vote counting began, MONUC reported that a soldier killed two poll workers in the town of Fataki, Ituri Province, resulting in riots which led to the destruction of 43 polling stations.
 The reason for the shooting remain unclear, but it appears that the soldier was drunk.
 The soldier has been sentenced to death for the murders.

-The results of the presidential run-off were to be released on November 19, 2006.
-On October 30, voter turnout was estimated to have been low.
+The results of the presidential run-off were to be released on 19 November 2006.
+On 30 October, voter turnout was estimated to have been low.

-The head of the CEI, Apollinaire Malumalu, warned on November 1 against releasing partial preliminary results to prevent the same violent clashes which followed during the election's first round.
+The head of the CEI, Apollinaire Malumalu, warned on 1 November against releasing partial preliminary results to prevent the same violent clashes which followed during the election's first round.
 Three days later, however, the CEI decided to prerelease partial preliminary results to stem the spread of rumours, a decision analogous to the unscheduled prerelease that took place during the first round.
-On November 6, results from 12 of 169 constituencies showed Kabila in the lead.
-On November 8, the two candidates met and issued calls for calm.
+On 6 November, results from 12 of 169 constituencies showed Kabila in the lead.
+On 8 November, the two candidates met and issued calls for calm.
 The meeting came as accusations from Bemba's coalition were directed against the CEI for skewing the results in favour of Kabila, a claim dismissed by a CEI official as false and inflammatory.

-On November 10, with votes from 112 of 169 constituencies counted and a voter turnout of about 67 percent, Kabila was leading with about 60 percent of the votes.
-The final results were released by the CEI on November 15 and were confirmed by the Supreme Court on November 27.
+On 10 November, with votes from 112 of 169 constituencies counted and a voter turnout of about 67 percent, Kabila was leading with about 60 percent of the votes.
+The final results were released by the CEI on 15 November and were confirmed by the Supreme Court on 27 November.